-What is the corporate tax in Honduras?
+What are the Common Taxes in Honduras?

 In Honduras, companies are subject to specific tax rates crucial for compliance and financial planning.
 Here’s a breakdown of the key taxation elements: